Rosacea

 These could be signs of keratitis, which can be serious if not treated urgently.

-Treatment for rosacea from a GP
+Treatment for rosacea

-Rosacea cannot be cured but treatment from a GP can help control the symptoms.
+Rosacea cannot be cured, but treatment from a GP can help control the symptoms.
 It can get worse if it's not treated.

 A GP may suggest:

-The GP may refer you to a skin specialist (dermatologist) if treatments are not working.
+A GP may refer you to a skin specialist (dermatologist) if treatments are not working.

-Things you can do to help
+Things you can do to help rosacea

 Rosacea is not caused by poor hygiene and it's not contagious.
 But there are things you can try to help with symptoms.